avifoxi/beatGorilla/README.md

 ## Learning Competencies

 * Use form controls to pass data into a server application
-* Use the MVC pattern in web applications with proper allocation of code and responsibilities to each layer
+* Use the MVC pattern in web applications with proper allocation of code and responsibilities to each layer.
 * Implement CRUD in an MVC application
 * Use pure JS and jQuery
+* Explore the [Web Audio API]

 ## Summary